 - Decorative tape, raffia, burlap, and/or ribbon (I used this gold leaf ribbon and some orange burlap ribbon)

 This is enough to make 24 bars

 We are going to be making this soap in 2 different layers – one glycerin layer and one goat’s milk soap layer.
 So we will melt and pour the glycerin layer first.
-Start by cutting up the glycerin soap into smaller cubes and placing them in your microwave safe glass measuring cup.
-My Pyrex cup can only hold one pound of soap at a time – (half of what you ordred) which is enough to make 12 bars.
+Start by cutting up the glycerin soap into smaller cubes and placing them in your microwave-safe glass measuring cup.
+My Pyrex cup can only hold one pound of soap at a time – (half of what you ordered) which is enough to make 12 bars.

 I will say that the bright orange color does fade a bit when it is actually in the soap, but it does give the soap an interesting texture in this layer!

-This is the first layer of soap – orange scented, melted and ready to pour into the mold.
+This is the first layer of this easy soap recipe – orange-scented, melted and ready to pour into the mold.

 If you want a splash of gold mica on the top of your soaps (and who wouldn’t, right? 🙂 then you need to sprinkle the gold mica powder in your soap mold before you pour in your soap.
 I found that placing the mica powder in a tea infuser works great to spread the powder out evenly.